 Simplifying the Retirement Plan Tax Credit for Start-Ups

-- Those with no more than 100 employees who received at least $5,000 in compensation for the preceding year
+- Has no more than 100 employees who received at least $5,000 in compensation for the preceding year.

-- Those with at least one plan participant who was a non-highly compensated employee (NHCE)
+- Has at least one plan participant who was a non-highly compensated employee (NHCE).

-- In the last three years, a different qualified retirement plan for employees was not sponsored by the business.
-In short, businesses can’t change to a new plan every three years and receive a new tax credit each time.
+- Didn’t sponsor a different qualified retirement plan for employees within the last three years.
+This ensures that businesses can’t change to a new plan every three years and receive a new tax credit each time.

-- They make less than the income threshold for that year as determined by the IRS.
-For 2022, a NHCE must make less than $135,0001
+- They make less than the income threshold for that year as determined by the IRS annually; for 2024, an NHCE must make less than $155,000.

 How much is the credit?

-- $250 for each employee that is eligible to participate in the plan and is not a Highly Compensated Employee (HCE) or
+– Specifically, the credit is $250 for each employee who is eligible to participate in the plan and is not a highly compensated employee (HCE).

 Which costs are eligible?*